 As with spreading manure, applying biosolids may produce odours.
-And as with manure, odours can be reduced by timely incorporation into the soil.
-When planning biosolids application, it is of utmost importance to follow O.Reg 267/03 and use best management practices, which help to maximize benefit by conserving nitrogen, while minimizing odour.
-The Odour Guide as part of the regulation under the NMA, establishes which category the biosolids will fall into and then O. Reg.
-267/03 establishes the setbacks that must be followed for land application of the material.
-Some discretion is afforded for the director to assign a different odour category to the material.
+Odours can be reduced by timely incorporation into the soil.
+When planning biosolids application, it is important to follow the standards set out in the regulation and to use best management practices that help to maximize benefit by conserving nitrogen while minimizing odour.
+The Odour Guide establishes the category of the biosolids.
+OMAFRA has some discretion to assign a different odour category to the material.
 The procedures to do this are set out in the Odour Guide.

-Improperly applied, nutrients can be deleterious to soil and water resources.
+Nutrients can be harmful to soil and water resources if improperly applied.
 For example:

 Over application of nutrients is also a waste of money.

 As nutrient sources, sewage biosolids must only be applied in accordance with nutrient management planning principles - total available nutrients applied must not exceed what the crop can use.